Dodgers vs. Marlins: Odds, spread, over/under - August 19

 Dodgers vs. Marlins Betting Odds, Run Line and Total

-Take a look at the odds, run line and over/under for this matchup across individual sportsbooks.
+Take a look at the odds, run line and over/under for this matchup on several sportsbooks.

 |Dodgers Moneyline